godotengine/godot-docs/classes/class_animationplayer.rst

 Description
 -----------

 An animation player is used for general purpose playback of :ref:`Animation<class_animation>` resources.
 It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
-Additionally, animations can be played and blended in diferent channels.
+Additionally, animations can be played and blended in different channels.

 Member Function Description
 ---------------------------